AdobeDocs/commerce-cloud-service.en/help/user/magento-platform.md

 ## Magento on Adobe Experience Cloud guides {#magento-paas-guides}

-This guide assumes that you have some working knowledge and understanding of the Magento Commerce application.
+The Magento Platform user guide assumes that you have some working knowledge and understanding of the Magento Commerce application.
+The following guides are associated with the Magento on Adobe Experience Cloud product:

+- Magento Admin Console
+- Magento Platform API (`Adobe.io`)

 ## Magento Commerce guides {#magento-core-guides}